hejops/dita/README.md

 1. [`convert.py`](./file/convert.py) -- convert most audio codecs to MP3
 1. [`play.py`](./play/pmp.py) -- play music

 Exploring the rest of the codebase is an exercise left to the reader.
+Most important methods are at least decently documented.

+# Contributing

+If you find any issues or need any help, please file an [issue](/issues).
+[Pull requests](/pulls) are also welcome.